Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-101.md

 3. Though we were not specific about what kind of data – image, audio, timeseries, or tabular data - research has shown that of these attacks are data agnostic

 # Next Recommended Reading
-Head over to [Adversarial ML Threat Matrix] (/pages/adversarial-ml-threat-matrix.md#adversarial-ml-threat-matrix) page to see a compendium of attacks in ATT&CK style.
+Head over to [Adversarial ML Threat Matrix](/pages/adversarial-ml-threat-matrix.md#adversarial-ml-threat-matrix) page to see a compendium of attacks in ATT&CK style.